-Christ’s example reminds us to set our eyes on his Kingdom rather than on the kingdoms of the world.
+Christ’s example reminds us to set our eyes on God rather than on the kingdoms of the world.

 He passed on every opportunity he was given to establish an earthly government based on his own system of values.
 He expected people to reject him and told his disciples to expect the same.